Number: HB 2684

 The bill provides for disciplinary action or assessment of an administrative penalty against a person who violates the law.
 Prohibits assessment of a penalty against a pregnant woman who receives a medication abortion.

-HB 2684 is essentially the follow-up to HB 1970, the 2011 medication abortion ban which the Oklahoma Supreme Court found constitutional.
+HB 2684 is essentially the follow-up to HB 1970, the 2011 medication abortion ban which the Oklahoma Supreme Court found unconstitutional.
 The bill is meant to “[address] the concerns of the Oklahoma Supreme Court” by removing the language that created an effective ban on medication abortion in the state, according to the bill’s sponsor, Rep. Grau.
 (Source.)